Twitter Loves Angela Merkel Trolling Donald Trump By Sharing Photo Of Herself Staring Trump Down At G7 Summit

 — TRT World Now (@TRTWorldNow) June 10, 2018

-According to the news agency Reuters, Merkel said in Sunday that the European Union must now strengthen its alliances with Germany and Japan, while preparing retaliatory economic measures against Trump’s new trade tariffs against other G7 countries.
+According to the news agency Reuters, Merkel said on Sunday that the European Union must now strengthen its alliances with Germany and Japan while preparing retaliatory economic measures against Trump’s new trade tariffs against other G7 countries.